Sager611/stabilize2p/README.rst

 -  register.py: Voxelmorph's
    `register.py <https://github.com/voxelmorph/voxelmorph/blob/dev/scripts/tf/register.py>`__.
    Used to load a model and register an image.
 -  train-voxelmorph.py: train a Voxelmorph model using a pool of files.
-Check ``train-voxelmorph.py --help`` or more information.
+Check ``train-voxelmorph.py --help`` for more information.